crypto-guys/near-guildnet/nearcore/install/README.md

 The installer script has an option to enter the validator name so the validator key is generated correctly

 ## Use

 ### Using the install script

 - This script can be used to compile any version of nearcore from any repo you specify see lines 5-8 of install.sh
-- If you want to just compile the source code and get a tarball look in the install.sh code comments

 #### Enabling the service on boot
 - ```sudo systemctl enable neard-guildnet.service```